 Michelle Martinez placed among the top ten finalists at the 1997 Miss America Pageant, and she made a record-breaking 422 appearances during her year of service as Miss Texas.
 She used her scholarship and graduated cum laude from Southern Methodist University.

 Miss Dallas 2012, Miss Texas 2012 & Top 10 at Miss America

-In July of 2012 DaNae Couch was crowned Miss Texas 2012 at the Allen Convention Center in Allen Texas.
-Alogn with being crowned Miss Texas, she was also named the Overall Interview Winner and Overall Physical Fitness Winner.
+In July of 2012, DaNae Couch was crowned Miss Texas 2012 at the Allen Convention Center in Allen Texas.
+Along with being crowned Miss Texas, she was also named the Overall Interview Winner and Overall Physical Fitness Winner.

-In January 2013 DaNae represented the Lone Star State at Miss America and was named a top 10 semi-finalist.
-Durning hear year at Mis Texas DaNae has traveled the state of Texas speaking to children all over.
-DaNae will crown the new Miss Texas in July 2013 and return to Texas Tech School of Law for her final year of law school.
+In January of 2013, DaNae represented the Lone Star State at Miss America and was named a top 10 semi-finalist.
+During hear year as Miss Texas, DaNae has traveled the state of Texas speaking to children all over.
+DaNae crowned the new Miss Texas in July of 2013 and returned to Texas Tech School of Law for her final year of law school.

-Miss Dallas, Miss Texas, and Miss America are role models to young and old alike, and as spokesperson uses her title to educate Americans on an issue of importance to herself and society at large.
+Miss Dallas, Miss Park Cities, Miss Texas, and Miss America are role models to young and old alike, and as spokesperson uses her title to educate Americans on an issue of importance to herself and society at large.

 In 2000, state and local contestants collectively participated in 12,384 community-service projects, dedicating a total of 571,177 hours and raising millions of dollars for worthy causes.